Arjunp24/machine-translation/readme.md

 # Machine Translation
 ---
-This project aims build a deep neural network that functions as part of an end-to-end machine translation pipeline.
+This project aims to build a deep neural network that functions as part of an end-to-end machine translation pipeline.
 The pipeline will accept English text as input and return the French translation. <br><br>
 Implemented 5 different architectures: <br>
 1) Embedding layer + Bidirectional-GRU <br>
 2) Embedding layer with GRU <br>